gocd/docs.go.cd/configuration/admin_add_material.md

 ## Whitelist

-There are cases where instead of ignoring those files or folder/s, you want to only build them and ignore the rest.
+There are cases where instead of ignoring those files or folder/s, you want GoCD to consider only the specified files or folders when checking for changes and ignore the rest.
 With GoCD whitelisting, you can allow pipeline to trigger on certain repository changesets.

 - Click on "Invert the file filter...." to enable whitelisting
 ![](../resources/images/edit_material_whitelist.png)